54th Academy of Country Music Awards

-Kacey Musgraves, one of the most awarded artists of the evening.
+Kacey Musgraves, Album of the Year recipient for her critically acclaimed album Golden Hour.

-Dan + Shay, one the most awarded artists of the evening.
+Jason Aldean, Artist of the Decade recipient.

 The 54th Academy of Country Music Awards was held at the MGM Grand Garden Arena in Las Vegas, Nevada on April 7, 2019.
 Nominations were announced on February 20, 2019 by Reba McEntire during CBS This Morning, with Chris Stapleton and Dan + Shay leading with six nominations each.
 McEntire returned to host the awards for the sixteenth time.

 Jason Aldean was presented with the ACM's rare honor "Artist of the Decade" by previous holder George Strait.

 Winners and Nominees

 The winners are shown in bold.